Safety Tips: Electrical Hazards

 - Never remove the ground pin (the third prong) to make a three-prong fit a two-conductor outlet, and never force a plug into an outlet if it doesn’t fit.
 Plugs should fit easily and securely into outlets.

-- Check for outlets that have loose-fitting plugs, which can overheat and lead to fire.
+- Check for outlets that have loose-fitting plugs, which can overheat and lead to a fire.
 Replace any missing or broken wall plates.
 Make sure there are safety covers on all unused outlets that are accessible to small children.

 - Ground Fault Circuit Interrupters (GFCIs) should be used in any area where water and electricity may meet.
 A GFCI outlet should replace a standard type outlet in areas like kitchens and bathrooms.
 When a GFCI senses a problem in an electrical circuit, it interrupts power fast enough to help prevent serious injury from electrical shock.